 As technology has become a core business component, modernization has become less optional.
 Global IT spending is forecasted at $4.4 trillion and has seen a steady increase after having minimal growth from 2012 through 2020.
 The uncertainty surrounding the pandemic contributes to that, causing more people to be proactive.
-That has led to innovation as businesses embrace the latest IT trends.
+That has led to innovation as businesses embrace trending technology strategies.

 Table of Contents

 The Internet of Things describes the technology connection between people and the physical objects around them.
 That can be impactful for a wide range of industries.
 One such example is agriculture.
 Farmers can use IoT to remotely track their crops, livestock, soil quality, storage facilities, and other needs.
 That can include weather forecasts, predictive analytics, threshold alerts, and autonomous tools.